penumbra-zone/devops/tools/grand-archive/README.md

 Note that the `--endpoint-url` and `--destination-endpoint-url` flags must match the object storage providers used for the source and destination archives, respectively.

+If you want to copy the assets locally, there's a convenient target `just pull` that you can use.
+If you encounter an error `fatal error: Unable to locate credentials`, use the `just dummy-auth` target to configure placeholder credentials for the object storage API calls, so that you can replicate the source bucket without authenticating.

 ## Known examples

 The original object storage for Penumbra node archives was located at https://penumbra-labs-artifact-storage.nyc3.digitaloceanspaces.com/.